Nicolab/okerr/README.md

 ## Thanks

-Thanks to [@dtolnay](https://github.com/dtolnay), the author of [anyhow](https://github.com/dtolnay/anyhow) and [thiserror](https://github.com/dtolnay/thiserror), who provided 2 great ways to handle errors with Rust. 👍
+Thanks to [@dtolnay](https://github.com/dtolnay), the author of [anyhow](https://github.com/dtolnay/anyhow) and [thiserror](https://github.com/dtolnay/thiserror), for providing two great ways to handle errors in Rust. 👍

 ## LICENSE